KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/FindingsReport.md

 The general formula used is:

-Efficiency (work/joule) = Total Work Completed /Total Energy Consumed (J)
+**Efficiency (work/joule) = Total Work Completed /Total Energy Consumed (J)**

-his metric allows a direct comparison of different system configurations, CPU frequencies, and parallelization strategies, enabling the identification of the optimal productivity-to-energy point.
+This metric allows a direct comparison of different system configurations, CPU frequencies, and parallelization strategies, enabling the identification of the optimal productivity-to-energy point.

-2. Power Measurement using RAPL
+### 2. Power Measurement using RAPL

 RAPL (Running Average Power Limit) is an energy monitoring interface built into modern Intel CPUs.
 It provides highly accurate estimates of the energy consumed at the CPU package level, including cores, caches, and DRAM domains.
 The key reasons for choosing RAPL in this study are: